Welcome to Canvas at the University of Oxford

 Canvas offers detailed analytics displays and reports, as well as a Gradebook into which markers can insert marks and feedback to students.
 This provides a full record of all assessments in the course and marks earned.

-Yes, Canvas will be integrated with the Oxford term dates calendar.
+Yes, Canvas is integrated with the Oxford term dates calendar.

 Very customisable: you can create your own marking scales.